hackvertor/hackvertor/README.md

 # Changelog

+## Version v2.0.20 (2025-08-27)

+- Added Python module path settings
+- Removed requirement of needing test input and output for generating tags with AI.

 ## Version v2.0.18 (2025-07-22)

 - Fixed global variables bug where when deleting a variable it would be retained when restarting Hackvertor.
 Added hotkey support to invoke smart decode in repeater.